justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 The "money" quote is:

 > My focus was instead on low-level details, like choosing efficient representations and generating good instruction sequences, and the compiler did include a peephole optimizer.
 High-level optimization is important, and we did plenty of that later, but low-level details often have more leverage in the sense that they typically affect a broader class of programs, if not all programs.

+## Native Thread Support

+A multithreading API is provided based on [SRFI 18](http://justinethier.github.io/cyclone/docs/api/srfi/18).
+Most of the work to support multithreading is accomplished by the runtime and garbage collector.

+Cyclone attempts to support multithreading in an efficient way that minimizes the amount of synchronization among threads.
+But objects are still copied during minor GC.
+In order for an object to be shared among threads the application must guarantee the object is no longer on the stack.
+This can be done by using synchronization primitives (such as a mutex) to coordinate access.
+It is also possible for application code to initiate a minor GC before an object is shared with other threads, to guarantee the object will henceforth not be relocated.

 ## Data Types